Trinity College Dublin: Undergraduate

 Most undergraduate courses require four years of study.
 First-year students at the undergraduate level are called Junior Freshmen; second-years, Senior Freshmen; third-years, Junior Sophisters; and fourth-years, Senior Sophisters.
+Trinity's undergraduate admissions are competitive, with an average acceptance rate of 17%.

 After a 2017 proposal by the SU Equality Committee, the Trinity College Board approved a three-year process changing the titles of first and second years to Junior and Senior Fresh.

 Students must take the exams during Michaelmas term and during Trinity term of each year, and those who pass the exams can enter the next year.
-Students who score at least 70% on the exams will receive a first class honor degree, 60-69% an upper second class honor degree, 50-59% a lower second class honor degree, and 40-49% a third class honor degree.
+Students who score at least 70% on the exams will receive a first-class honours degree, 60–69% an upper second-class honours degree, 50–59% a lower second-class honours degree, and 40–49% a third-class honours degree.

 Most non-professional courses take a Bachelor of Arts (BA) degree.
 As a matter of tradition, bachelor's degree graduates are eligible, after seven years from matriculation and without additional study, to purchase for a fee an upgrade of their bachelor's degree to a Master of Arts.

 Degree titles vary according to the subject of study.
 The Law School awards the LL.B., the LL.B. (ling. franc.) and the LL.B. (ling. germ.).
 Other degrees include the BAI (engineering) and BBS (business studies).
 The BSc degree is not in wide use although it is awarded by the School of Nursing and Midwifery; most science and computer science students are awarded a BA.

-From 2018, Trinity will be offering dual BA programme with Columbia University in New York City.
-Students of history, English, European studies or Middle Eastern and European languages and culture spend their first two years at Trinity and their last two years at Columbia.
+Since 2018, Trinity has offered a dual BA programme with Columbia University in New York City.
+Students of history, English, European studies, or Middle Eastern and European languages and culture may spend their first two years at Trinity and their last two years at Columbia.